markfisher1/eCommerce-app-with-Ruby-on-Rails/CHANGELOG/README.md

 #Changelog
 For better tutoring all significant changes will be kept under this log.

+## [v0.6.3] > Define default product picture

+- Attribute default product picture if none is found in our records.

 ## [v0.6.2] > Fix asynchronous loading of product images

 - Patch asynchronous script to face production environment.